babahadjsaid/ARP_Firstassignment/README.md

 - The hoist will automatically be reseted if the hoist is not moved for more then 60 seconds.
 - During the execution of the program, each process will write information on their log file, located in the `Logs` directory.
 ### Documentation:
-You will find an auto generated documentation of the code in the doc folder, by running the index.html file.
+You will find an auto-generated documentation of the code in the doc folder, by running the index.html file.
 ## Folders tree:

 The repository is organized as follows: